apmiravite/Computer-Hardware-Dataset-ML/README.md

  $SQRERF = 6.80 + 0.72 MAve + 0.24 CACHE + 0.16 CHCAP$

- Both runs show that all three independent variables contribute significantly to explaining variances in the dependent variable.
+ All three independent variables contribute significantly to explaining variances in the dependent variable, with memory size being the most dominant contributor.

  *1C Predicting the Target Variable and Evaluating the Accuracy of the Model*<br>
   Using our model from our training dataset (1B), we will predict target values using the data point of the testing dataset